jerome-trc/biomorph/ATTRIB.md

 [Minivulcan sprites](https://www.realm667.com/en/armory-mainmenu-157-97317/doom-style-mainmenu-158-94349/1364-heavy-chaingun) are courtesy of Eriance, with edits by Realm667 user Z86.

+Proximity mine sprites are courtesy of Mechadon and 3D Realms Entertainment ApS.

 Turbovulcan and Machine Gun HUD sprites are courtesy of ZDoom forum user Sonik.o.fan.

 Service Pistol and Pump Shotgun muzzle flashes are derived from the sheet at [this ZDoom forum post](https://forum.zdoom.org/viewtopic.php?t=37753#p718629) courtesy of forum user Sgt.
 Shivers.